rachealcolbert/note-taker/README.md

 # Note Taker App

-This is a web app that allows you to take notes, save those notes, and edit and add to them at a latter date.
+This is a web app that allows you to take notes, save those notes, and edit and add to them at a later date.

 **Link to GitHub Repo:** https://github.com/rachealcolbert/note-taker